 The debt collector unsuccessfully argued that the consumer did not have a right to revoke consent.
 Once given, it argued Dell could call and call, and then call some more.
 It couldn’t have been more wrong.

 Now a special word for our private student loan viewers.
 There is no better way to gain leverage to settle a case or gain an advantage in negotiations over a reasonable payment plan than use of the Telephone Consumer Protection Act (TCPA).
 However, there are nuances to this law, and it’s important to know your legal rights before venturing down this path.
-For Florida residents, contact Christie D. Arkovich, P.A. for more information.
+For Florida residents, contact Arkovich Law. for more information.